argadewanata/ML-Bangkit-Capstone-Project/README.md

 # ML-Bangkit-Capstone-Project-Nongki-C23PR513
-Sebuah Repository yang berisi bagian Machine Learning (ML) dalam Capstone Project Bangkit 2023 kelompok C23-PR513.
-Bagian path yang lain pada project ini dapat diakses pada [link ini](https://github.com/argadewanata/C23-PR513_Mid-Checkpoint)
+A Repository containing the Machine Learning (ML) section of Bangkit 2023 Capstone Project by Group C23-PR513.
+Other parts of this project can be accessed through [this link](https://github.com/argadewanata/C23-PR513_Mid-Checkpoint)

 ## Title of Capsone Project
 Nongki